siyovush-hamidov/AaveV3-UniswapV3-Leveraged-Trading/README.md

 ```
 forge script script/AaveLeverage.s.sol:AaveLeverageScript --rpc-url http://127.0.0.1:8545 --broadcast -vv --private-key 0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80
 ```
+This script deploys the `AaveLeverage` contract to your local Anvil instance.

+You can create your own script to interact with the contract.
+Once the contract is deployed, you can create your own custom scripts to interact with it, or you can use command-line tools with Anvil's RPC interface for simpler calls.

 **Important Note:** Private key presented here is from Anvil.

 ## Disclaimer